Training Tips

 • When you are finished, keep that hydration up and ensure that you are having a meal balanced with carbs, proteins and healthy fats!

-1. Have breakfast, but keep it simple - low GI will keep them going for longer.
+• Have breakfast but keep it simple – low GI will keep them going for longer.

 Blisters are pockets of fluids, usually between the outer layers of skin and can be caused by focalised points of increased friction.
 Whether you are doing the 5k, 10k or 20k walk, it’s a good idea to ensure you have had a think about blister prevention.